HEPTACOM/heptaconnect-docs/docs/guides/portal-developer/dataset.md

-# How to be a HEPTAconnect dataset developer
+# Datasets

 This is all about the guidelines to structure a dataset.
-Be sure to know then general thoughts and requirements to be a [HEPTAconnect developer](./001-core-development.md).
+Be sure to know then general thoughts and requirements to be a [HEPTAconnect developer](../contributor/index.md).

 ## Composer